TheQwertiest/dotnet_title_bar/docs/skin_format_documentation.md

 ## Geometry type

 `size`, `position` and `padding` properties of geometry can contain foobar2000 queries.
-Everything that works in foobar2000 will work here as well, see [http://wiki.hydrogenaud.io/index.php?title=Foobar2000:Title_Formatting_Reference titleformat help] for further reference.
-Be advised, that using queries in geometry might degrade your performance if overused, since it parses those queries every time frame update is called (see [http://wiki.hydrogenaud.io/index.php?title=Foobar2000:Components/Titlebar_(foo_managed_wrapper)#Advanced Preferences]).
+Everything that works in foobar2000 will work here as well, see [Title Formatting Reference][http://wiki.hydrogenaud.io/index.php?title=Foobar2000:Title_Formatting_Reference] for further reference.
+Be advised, that using queries in `geometry` might degrade your performance if overused, since it parses those queries every time frame update is called (see [Advanced Preferences](settings.md/#advanced)).

 ### full